Sometimes you look at your own website and wonder, Is this a good site?

-You don’t want to leave anything to chance when it comes to optimizing a site properly, so all page titles should be manually written.
+You don’t want to leave anything to chance when it comes to optimizing a site correctly, so all page titles should be manually written.

 24. Does the Site Have All Required Meta Descriptions?

-If your site does not have meta descriptions, Google could automatically generate one based on your content, and it is not always the one that you want to have added to the search results.
+If your site does not have meta descriptions, Google could automatically generate one based on your content, and it’s not always the one you want to have added to the search results.

-To err on the side of caution, and to make sure that you don’t have issues with this, always make sure that you write a custom meta description for each page.
+Err on the side of caution and make sure that you don’t have issues with this.
+Always make sure you write a custom meta description for each page.

-Meta keywords should also be considered.
-Google and Bing may have come out and stated that these are not used in search ranking, but other search engines still use them.
-It is a mistake to have such a narrow focus that you are only optimizing for Google and Bing
+You should also consider meta keywords.
+Google and Bing may have stated that these are not used in search ranking, but other search engines still use them.
+It’s a mistake to have such a narrow focus that you’re only optimizing for Google and Bing.

 While stuffing meta keywords may not necessarily help rankings, carefully and strategically adding meta keywords can add points of relevance to the document.

-The only time this can hurt is if you are spamming, and Google decides to use it as a spam signal to nail your website.
+This can only hurt if you are spamming, and Google decides to use it as a spam signal to nail your website.